 Welcome to Nicaragua, the very heart of the Americas.
 A lush tropical land with its sun-covered beaches, clear lakes, winding mountain rivers, volcanic islands, and by far the friendliest people.
 Traveling by foot, kayak, carriage, and private vans our group will discover the country’s amazing Spanish towns and villages with their eye-catching architecture, picturesque backdrops, and truly fascinating history.

-Facts at a Glance
+Facts At A Glance

 - Level of Difficulty: Easy paddling each day with lots of breaks for relaxing, wildlife viewing, and exploring.

-- Trip Origination: Jacksonville International Airport
+- Trip Origination: Managua International Airport

 - Price: $1,200 per person, double occupancy.